DevexSolar/RoadWarrior/ADRs/responsiveness.md

 # ADR.3 Approach to responsiveness requirements
-This ADR describes how we addresses the responsiveness requiremets (application start time and the time to react to new events on reservations).
+This ADR describes how we addresses the responsiveness requirements (application start time and the time to react to new events on reservations).

 ## Status `APPROVED`